 Before writing about, reviewing or recommending any product on EcoBeautyEditor.com, I thoroughly research not only the product or service, but also the company behind each.
 Every ingredient is scrutinized and many questions are asked to determine if the product or service fits under the eco beauty guidelines, many of which are listed above.
 If you have concerns about any product or service listed on this website, please don’t hesitate to contact me here.

 It may happen that some interview subjects mention products that are not natural.
 These products will not contain a live link.

 Also, it’s very important to note that some companies do produce some products that are natural, but others that aren’t.
 I will feature only natural products from such companies.
 It’s important not to assume that all products from all brands are natural.
 Please be sure to do your research carefully if you are seeking purely natural products.

 Do you write about every product sample you receive?

 The only time I write about any product is when it is 100 percent authentically eco, regardless of whether it has been sent in for review.

 Are all advertisers 100% eco?

 Advertisers are screened to ensure their products and mission fits that of EcoBeautyEditor.com.
-It may happen that a particular advertised product is eco, but this does not guarantee all products sold by a particular company are 100% pure.
+It may happen that a particular advertised product is eco, but this does not guarantee all products sold by a particular company are 100% natural (as mentioned above).
 I encourage the EcoBeautyEditor community to do their own research when leaving this site.
 I regularly monitor external links that are placed by outsourced companies to ensure the links fit EcoBeautyEditor.com’s philosophy.
 If you believe there is a link that is in breach of this, please don’t hesitate to contact me.